Summertime Reads for Historical Fiction Fans

 Book Summary

-Wealthy aristocrat Eva is engaged to a doctor and spending her last single summer at her family’s estate in Sopron.
-However, she meets a Romani fiddler and artist, Aleandrao, and they quickly fall in love despite the differences in class that make them look incompatible to outsiders.
+Wealthy aristocrat Eva is engaged to a doctor and is spending her last single summer at her family’s estate in Sopron.
+However, she meets a Romani fiddler and artist, Aleandrao, and they quickly fall in love despite the class differences that make them appear incompatible to outsiders.

 The outbreak of war separates Eva and Aleandro, but their chance meeting that summer leads to decisions that change their individual futures.

-This historical fiction spans well beyond WW2 in Hungary and will also help you learn about the Hungarian uprising of 1956.
+This historical fiction spans well beyond WW2 and will also help you learn about the Hungarian uprising of 1956.

 The Bungalow